dhong639/CarsonsVillage_Website-Upgrade/node v2/README.txt

 Other Notes:
 * Ensure that PostgreSQL server is running
-* Ensure that all files are placed in same directory
+* Ensure that all files are organized in given directory format

 Bugs:
 * Any error in submission, regardless of relation to the database, will trigger the error page